Bitscale-Blockchain/bitscale-monorepo/README.md

 ## 1. Introduction

-Inchpower is a BTC Layer2 solution designed to transform Bitcoin into a utility token while maintaining its value-anchored nature.
-The project focuses on providing a trustworthy and secure environment for BTC holders to use their assets without bridging to other blockchains.
-Inchpower offers a comprehensive security guarantee, supporting rapid unbundling to maximize liquidity and income for BTC holders.
+Inchpower is a Bitcoin Layer 2 solution designed to transform Bitcoin into a utility token while maintaining its value-anchored nature.
+The project focuses on providing a trustworthy and secure environment for Bitcoin holders to use their assets without bridging to other blockchains.
+Inchpower offers a comprehensive security guarantee, supporting rapid unbundling to maximize liquidity and income for Bitcoin holders.

 ## 2. Features

-- **BTC Nativeness:** Inchpower ensures full compatibility with the BTC ecosystem, using BTC as gas fees to maintain purity.
+- **Bitcoin Nativeness:** Inchpower ensures full compatibility with the Bitcoin ecosystem, using BTC as gas fees to maintain purity.
-- **Security:** Utilizes a two-way mandatory binding architecture to inherit the security finality of BTC, preventing long-range attacks.
+- **Security:** Utilizes a two-way mandatory binding architecture to inherit the security finality of Bitcoin, preventing long-range attacks.
 - **Zk-Proof Efficient Expansion:** Implements zero-knowledge proofs for faster transaction speeds and lower costs without compromising security.
-- **Modular Layer2 Solution:** Inchpower provides a modular SDK for building BTC Layer2 blockchains, allowing developers to build decentralized applications (Dapps) efficiently.
+- **Modular Layer 2 Solution:** Inchpower provides a modular SDK for building Bitcoin Layer 2 blockchains, allowing developers to build decentralized applications (Dapps) efficiently.

 ## 3. Getting Started